Weil-Petersson Teichm\"uller space

-We say $h$ is absolutely continuous on the unit circle if $\phi$ is locally absolutely continuous on the real line.
+Furthermore, $h$ is absolutely continuous on the unit circle if and only if $\phi$ is absolutely continuous on the real line.

-\proclaim{Lemma 3.3} Let $h$ be an absolutely continuous sense-preserving homeomorphism on the unit circle such that $\log h'\in \VMO$.
-Then $h$ is a quasisymmetric homeomorphism. \endproclaim \demo{Proof} Partyka (see [Pa1], Theorem 3.4.7) asserted that $h$ is actually a symmetric homeomorphism in the sense of Gardiner-Sullivan [GS], namely, for any pair of adjacent subintervals $I_1$ and $I_2$ in $[0, 2\pi]$ with $|I_1|=|I_2|$, it holds that
+Note that in the statement of Theorem 1.1, the quasi-symmetry of the homeomorphism $h$ is not assumed.
+The following result gives a sufficient condition for an absolutely continuous sense-preserving homeomorphism to be quasisymmetric, which will be used in the proof of Theorem 1.1. \proclaim{Lemma 3.3} Let $h$ be an absolutely continuous sense-preserving homeomorphism on the unit circle such that $\log h'\in \VMO(S^1)$.
+Then $h$ is a quasisymmetric homeomorphism. \endproclaim \demo{Proof} Partyka (see [Pa1], Theorem 3.4.7) asserted that $h$ is actually a symmetric homeomorphism in the sense of Gardiner-Sullivan [GS], namely, for any pair of adjacent subintervals $I_1$ and $I_2$ in $S^1$ with $|I_1|=|I_2|$, it holds that

 A detailed proof of this fact was given in [Pa2].
 Here we give a fast proof for completeness.